The AGH Psychology Internship is dedicated to training the next generation of outstanding Health Psychologists and Neuropsychologists to:

 The Allegheny Health Network (AHN) is a large healthcare network that consists of (10) hospitals, (5) large health and wellness integrative care pavilions, and scores of outpatient clinical practices.
 However, the majority of the AGH Psychology Internship clinical and training related activities occur at Department of Psychiatry’s primary outpatient clinic, which is located on the 8th floor at 4 Allegheny Center in Pittsburgh, Pennsylvania.
 This is where the majority of the internship training faculty provides services and also the site of the intern’s office space.
 All three of the major clinical rotations are completed at 4 Allegheny Center, in a combination of live and telepsychology or virtual formats.

 Two blocks away from 4 Allegheny Center is the main campus of Allegheny General Hospital (AGH), which is a large, level-1 trauma hospital.
 AGH is considered the flagship hospital of the AHN and is the home of numerous medical specialty training programs (from internships through advanced fellowships).
 Interns will attend regular events on the AGH campus, including Grand Rounds, some journal clubs, system-wide trainings, and other events.
-Depending on the intern’s unique training program, an intern might be required to travel to complete minor rotations at other facilities, including the AHN Health & Wellness Pavilion in Wexford (about 30 minutes north), West Penn Hospital (about 15 minutes Northeast), and Children’s Hospital of Pittsburgh (about 20 minutes Northeast).
+Depending on the intern’s unique training program, an intern might be required to travel to complete minor rotations at other facilities, including the AHN Health & Wellness Pavilion in Wexford (about 30 minutes north), AHN West Penn Hospital (about 15 minutes Northeast), and AHN Jefferson Counseling Center (about 30 minutes southeast).
 A significant complement of services may be conducted via the telepsychology or virtual format.